 (I’m using male pronouns in this article because it’s simpler, but the advice can apply equally to softball players.)

-So your player has decided to take a break from baseball during the fall and winter.
+So your player has decided to take a break from baseball during the winter.
 That’s a good thing, right?
 You’ve read so many articles about how pitching arms need a few months’ rest.
-They need to play other sports.
-Plus kids need time to be kids.
-But, on the other hand, so many of your player’s teammates are doing fall ball.
-What if come spring, he isn’t able to compete with those year-round ball players who’ve been adding velocity to their fast balls and precision to their swings while your kid was playing rec soccer or working on a scouting badge?
+Kids need to play other sports.
+Plus they need time to be kids.
+But, what if come spring, your kid isn’t able to compete with those year-round ball players who’ve been adding velocity to their fast balls and precision to their swings while your kid was playing rec soccer or working on a scouting badge?

 Well, fear not, fretful parents!
 Remember, you’ve got valid reasons for this short baseball hiatus.
 And there are plenty of things your player can do to keep his skills sharp and stay up to speed with his buddies.
 Things that thankfully won’t injure your wallet.

 1.Play a Different Sport.
 There are so many reasons a kid should play more than one sport, I won’t attempt to cover them all.
 But here are a couple.
 Staying active in some sport other than baseball, be it soccer, football, basketball, lacrosse, swimming or hockey helps kids maintain their athletic endurance and strengthens different muscle groups that aren’t used in baseball.

 Certified personal trainer, Dustin Sollars, who is also a coach and hitting/fielding instructor for RISE Baseball Academy in Richmond, VA, explains why.
 “Baseball works one side of the body more than the other.
 If you’re playing only baseball and doing the same movements on the same side of the body, you’re going to eventually get injured.
 That’s why it’s so important to do other sports that help balance out the body’s strength and coordination.”